Frequently Asked Questions

 For more information, visit Article 10 of the WADA Code.

 Since some medications prescribed by doctors for treatment of legitimate medical conditions have the potential to enhance athletic performance, they are prohibited.
 A prohibited drug is still prohibited, even it prescribed by a doctor.
-If you have asthma or diabetes, you may submit a medical notification form to USADA and the IAAF prior to competition requesting permission to use certain medications.
+If you have asthma or diabetes, you may submit a Therapeutic Use Exemption form to USADA and the IAAF prior to competition requesting permission to use certain medications.
 Such requests must be approved prior to use of the medication.

 Should I be concerned about positive test if the medication I'm taking isn't on the Prohibited List?